yoshimon/symbolic/doc/sphinx/source/symbolic_language/templates.rst

         add(1.0, 2.0);
     }

-The two definitions of :code:`add` look similar and differ solely by the types that are passed in.
+Both versions of :code:`add` look similar and differ solely by the types that are passed in.

 Solution
 ---------------------
-*Templates* can be used to alleviate this redundancy which can substantially reduce the amount of manual programming required.
+*Templates* can be used to alleviate this redundancy which can substantially reduce the amount of manual programming required to implement certain concepts.

 .. code-block:: cpp